dccuchile/wefe/doc/about.rst

 - Correlating the rankings.
 This allows the user to see how the rankings of the different metrics or evaluation criteria are correlated with respect to the bias presented by the models.

 Motivation and objectives
 =========================

-The measurement of bias in word embedding models have existed for some time.
+Word Embeddings models are a core component in almost all NLP systems.
+Several studies has shown that they are prone to inherit stereotypical social biases from the corpus they were built on.
-The common approach is to compute a metric based on the relationship between the embeddings of different word sets, where the words from these sets represent social groups and general attributes of people.
+The common method for quantifying bias is to use a metric that calculates the relationship between sets of word embeddings representing different social groups and attributes.

-Each of these metrics was specifically designed for the study in which they were proposed.
-This leads to a lack of consistency between them, which causes several problems when trying to compare and validate their results.
+Although previous studies have begun to measure bias in embeddings, they are limited both in the types of bias measured (gender, ethnic) and in the models tested.
+Moreover, each study proposes its own metric, which makes the relationship between the results obtained unclear.

+This fact led us to consider that we could use these metrics and studies to make a case study in which we compare and rank the embedding models according to their bias.

-In order to address the above, our framework is based on the following
+In order to address the above, we first proposed WEFE as a theoretical framework that aims to formalize the main building blocks for measuring bias in word embedding models.
-objectives:
+Then, the need to conduct our case study led to the implementation of WEFE in code.
+Seeing the possibility that other research teams are facing the same problem, we decided to improve this code and publish it as a library, hoping that it can be useful for their studies.

+The main objectives we want to achieve with this library are:

 - To provide a ready-to-use tool that allows the user to run bias tests in a straightforward manner.